bzaganjori/problem/README.md

 Where "id" is the ID of the email being opened.
 ```

-When it comes to flagging the email as successfully "receieved", I'm not too sure how we could do this without researching more about how email servers work and how we a service like mailchimp can guarantee that an email has been received, not gone to junk, etc.
+When it comes to flagging the email as successfully "receieved", I'm not too sure how we could do this without me researching more about how mail servers work and how a service like mailchimp can guarantee that an email has been received, not gone to junk, etc.

 ## Load Balancing